Nonye2K3/chia/Connecting-the-UI-to-a-remote-daemon.md

 ### Can the GUI find the remote daemon's certs?

 Double check that in the `ui` section the crt and key paths are correct.
 It _shouldn't_ point to the folder where the local certs are stored.
-It has to point to the folder wheer you copied the dameon's certs.
+It has to point to the folder where you copied the dameon's certs.

 ## Connectivity